What is Human Rights Day?

 The Convention acknowledges all children’s intrinsic human dignity and the importance of guaranteeing their well-being and development.
 It makes clear that a basic standard of living should be a right for all children, not a privilege enjoyed by a select few.

-Why are these conventions important?
+Why are these conventions important to human rights?